itsjesushx/TheSushiRoles/README.md

 | Minimum Visibility | -
 -----------------------

-## Armored
+## Lucky

-The Armored is a Modifier that protects the player from the first shot that would have killed them.
-There can only be one Armored player per round.
+The Lucky is a Modifier that protects the player from the first shot that would have killed them.
+There can only be one Lucky player per round.
 \
 **NOTE:**
-- Armored is only active during the round and does not protect from guesses or votes.
+- Lucky is only active during the round and does not protect from guesses or votes.
-- Armored is applied after all other shields or protections, so that the Armor only breaks if the player would have otherwise died.
+- Lucky is applied after all other shields or protections, so that the Armor only breaks if the player would have otherwise died.
-- If a killer tries to kill the Armored, they will see the Armor break with a nice animation.
+- If a killer tries to kill the Lucky, they will see the Armor break with a nice animation.
-- The Armored player has no indicator whatsoever if the Armor is still active, unless they break it (Warlock, Sheriff)
+- The Lucky player has no indicator whatsoever if the Armor is still active, unless they break it (Warlock, Sheriff)

 ### Game Options
 | Name | Description
 |----------|:-------------:|
-| Armored Spawn Chance | -
+| Lucky Spawn Chance | -
 -----------------------

 ## GCERROR